Conference on Retroviruses and Opportunistic Infections

 The Conference on Retroviruses and Opportunistic Infections (CROI) is an annual scientific meeting devoted to the understanding, prevention and treatment of HIV/AIDS and the opportunistic infections associated with AIDS.
 Thousands of leading researchers and clinicians from around the world convene in a different location in North America each year for the Conference.
+Opportunistic infections include tuberculosis.
+The most recent conference, in March 2025, opened amidst attacks on both people living with AIDS – and on science itself.

 List of conferences

 Below is the list of conferences and their venue: